Getting Clean and Sterile

 Now let's make it sterile.

-Sanitized vs sterile is a matter of how many organisms are left alive on a suffice after you treat it.
+Clean vs. sterile is a matter of how many organisms are left alive on a suffice after you treat it.
 Soaking a glass (or plastic or rubber) surface in a solution of iodine will do the trick to remove almost all of the microorganisms.
-Bleach will not.
-Aside from destroying plastic and rubber, bleach is just not a very good sanitizer for this application.
-Mostly because it is very easy to end up with an off taste in your brew, but also because it will destroy your plastic equipment.
+It will also stain everything (including you) yellow-brown.
+Bleach will work as a sterilezer too.
+However, bleach will destroy plastic and rubber.
+I don't use iodine or bleach because it is very easy to end up with an off taste in your brew, but also because it will stain and destroy my plastic equipment.

 - Step one: Mix up a batch of of sanitizing solution using tap water and 1oz of Star San per 5 gallons.
 The squeezy measuring cap makes this fool proof.
 If you add too much, the taste may linger, and your brew will taste "off."
 Add too little, and well, you will not have a sterilizing solution because it will be too weak.
 If you are mixing up a soak in the sink, or in a bowl, measure your water out by filling up your 1 gallon jugs and pour them in the the sink or bowl.
 Measuring your water is just as important as measuring your Star San.
 Duh.

 - Step Three: Give everything a soak in the sanitizer solution for AT LEAST 2 minutes.
 You can leave the glass in the solution longer, but don't rush this.
-If you have a 5-6gallon carboy, fill that pup up and let it sit.
+If you are going to be brewing in a 5-6 gallon carboy, fill that pup up and let it sit 15 minutes.
 When you pour the solution out, you can catch it and use it to sanitize everything else for the next 4-weeks.

 So just remember that everything that is going to come in contact with your brew is going to need to be wash and sterilized.
 Measuring cups, measuring spoons, funnels, hoses, your hands... everything.
 That happy little bacteria that can spoil your brew could come from anywhere.
 Scary?
 Yes, but you can do this.
 Just be careful.